Market Freedom Alliance 2016 Candidate QuestionnaireSection 1: Biography

 - Supporting our Republican Party nominee, 100%.

-1.What are your thoughts on Arizona’s sharing economy, specifically, do you believe that it needs more
+Section 3: ISSUES1.What are your thoughts on Arizona’s sharing economy, specifically, do you believe that it needs more regulation or less regulation:

 - The sharing economy needs less regulation.

 2. What are your views on companies like Uber and Lyft?
-Do you think there is merit in the argument that
+Do you think there is merit in the argument that commercial hotels and car services are making that the sharing economy needs more regulation:

 - I support the sharing economy.
 I believe the regulated established businesses have a fair argument.
 I